Gary Oldman: 2013–present: Awards success

-2020s

-In 2020, Oldman starred as Citizen Kane co-writer Herman J. Mankiewicz in David Fincher's biographical drama black-and-white Netflix movie Mank, which follows Mankiewicz's tumultuous development of the script for Citizen Kane alongside director Orson Welles.
+In 2020 Oldman starred as the Citizen Kane co-writer Herman J. Mankiewicz in David Fincher's biographical drama black-and-white Netflix film Mank, which follows Mankiewicz's tumultuous development of the script for Citizen Kane alongside director Orson Welles.
 The film co-stars Amanda Seyfried, Lily Collins, and Charles Dance.
 Mank had a limited theatrical release on 13 November, and began streaming on Netflix on 4 December.
-It received positive reviews, earning 88% on Rotten Tomatoes with the critics consensus being, "Sharply written and brilliantly performed, Mank peers behind the scenes of Citizen Kane to tell an old Hollywood story that could end up being a classic in its own right."
-In 2021, Oldman starred opposite Armie Hammer in Crisis and in Joe Wright's The Woman in the Window, alongside Amy Adams.
+It received positive reviews, earning 88% on Rotten Tomatoes with the critics' consensus being, "Sharply written and brilliantly performed, Mank peers behind the scenes of Citizen Kane to tell an old Hollywood story that could end up being a classic in its own right."
+In 2021 Oldman starred opposite Armie Hammer in Crisis and in Joe Wright's The Woman in the Window, alongside Amy Adams.

-He has been set to play a hitman alongside Dylan O'Brien in The Bayou.
-Oldman is also slated to direct a biopic about Eadweard Muybridge entitled Flying Horse.
+Oldman was also slated to direct a biopic about Eadweard Muybridge entitled Flying Horse.
 In 2022, Oldman starred as a cantankerous manager of intelligence agents in the Apple TV+ spy drama television series Slow Horses, based on the book of the same name.
 Slow Horses marked the first time Oldman played a lead role in a television series.
-On November 20, 2022, he stated that the series would likely be his last role as he intended to retire from acting once the series ended.
+On 20 November 2022, he stated that the series would likely be his last role as he intended to retire from acting once the series ended.

+In 2023 he participated in the HBO Max special Harry Potter 20th Anniversary: Return to Hogwarts.
+That same year he reunited with Christopher Nolan taking a minor role portraying the US president Harry S. Truman in the biographical epic thriller Oppenheimer.
+The film is based on the Pulitzer Prize-winning biography American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer and was a critical and financial success.
+In August 2023 it was confirmed that Oldman would star in Paolo Sorrentino's then-untitled film Parthenope, described as a "love letter to the city of Naples".
+The film, in which Oldman portrays the writer John Cheever, was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 21 May 2024.
+While it earned a nine-and-a-half-minute standing ovation at the end of its screening, the film received overall negative critical reviews.